Brass Vs. Bronze Ball Valves

 Material with a higher copper content is generally denser.
 The density of certain types of brass, such as “leaded brass,” can be increased by incorporating a small amount of lead.

 It is also possible for the manufacturing process to have a mild effect on the density of brass.
-You might want to consult its cloth datasheet or contact the manufacturer if you want a higher density for a specific brass form.
+You might want to consult its cloth datasheet or contact the manufacturer if you wish for a higher density for a specific brass form.
+Let’s explore the significant characteristics of bronze valves vs brass valves.

 What is Bronze Valve?